machingclee/machingclee.github.io/static/media/376-useQuery-and-thunkactions.28ef343d.md

 [![](/assets/img/2025-03-23-12-13-13.png)](/assets/img/2025-03-23-12-13-13.png)

-Note that you can still get access to the `invalidation` function and the `query` object from `react-query` as usual.
+- Note that you can still get access to the `invalidation` function and the `query` object from `react-query` as usual.

+- It is not strictly necessary to pass the data to redux store and get the data from the store.

 ##### Case 2: In the past